 Trophoblastic cells have an affinity for blood vessels and therefore the tumours have a tendency to metastasise through the haematogenous route.

 Choriocarcinoma is one of the causes of cannonball metastases to the lungs.

 High levels of βhCG are usually seen in cases of choriocarcinoma.

 Treatment and prognosis

 The tumour is aggressive in its behaviour and metastases are often frequent, with the lungs being a common site of metastasis.
 Despite its aggressiveness, it is generally highly chemosensitive and carries a much better cure rate than other comparable malignancies.

-A significant proportion of the complications arises from haemorrhage due to high vascularity in either the primary tumour or its metastases.
+A significant proportion of the complications arises from haemorrhage due to high vascularity in either a primary tumour or its metastases.

 - 1. Bazot M, Cortez A, Sananes S et-al. Imaging of pure primary ovarian choriocarcinoma.
 AJR Am J Roentgenol.
 2004;182 (6): 1603-4.
 AJR Am J Roentgenol (full text) - Pubmed citation